karimarttila/karimarttila.github.io/_posts/2019-01-01-azure-table-storage-with-clojure.md

 Using Clojure/Java interop you can use any Java library if you can’t find a native Clojure library for your purposes.
 Using Clojure REPL it is actually even easier to experiment with a Java API that using Java itself.

+*The writer has two AWS certifications and one Azure certification and is working at the [Tieto Corporation](https://www.tieto.com/) in Application Services / Application Development / Public Cloud team designing and implementing cloud native projects.
+If you are interested to start a new cloud native project in Finland you can contact me by sending me email to my corporate email or contact me via LinkedIn.*

+Kari Marttila

+* Kari Marttila’s Home Page in LinkedIn: <https://www.linkedin.com/in/karimarttila/>